List of content you will read in this article:

 The main factor that makes it resource-friendly is its event-driven design.
-Above all, it allows admins to set up advanced configurations and can deal with a high load of concurrent connections.
-Besides being a good fit for an HTTP web server, Nginx also works as a reverse proxy, load balancer, and standard mail server.
+Above all, it allows admins to set up advanced configurations and deal with a high load of concurrent connections.
+Besides being a good fit for an HTTP web server, Nginx works as a reverse proxy, load balancer, and standard mail server.

 Before getting with the tutorial, you will need:

 - A root user or a user with root privileges